JillianTo/PFL-AutoClip/README.md

+# Parallel Federated Learning with AutoClipping
+Adds automatic gradient clipping to parallel federated learning.
+Original descriptions for each project are included below.

 # No One Idles: Efficient Heterogeneous Federated Learning with Parallel Edge and Server Computation
 Official implementation for paper "No One Idles: Efficient Heterogeneous Federated Learning with Parallel Edge and Server Computation", ICML 2023